- SCU Home Page

 Africa : Burkina Faso : Ouagadougou

-The Santa Clara University Fall Semester Study Abroad/Immersion in Burkina Faso is a study abroad program for students interested in combining academic work on the development challenges of West Africa with immersion and community-based learning experiences in public libraries in small towns and villages in rural areas.
+NOT ACCEPTING APPLICATIONS FOR FALL 2016.
+The Santa Clara University Fall Quarter Study Abroad/Immersion in Burkina Faso is a study abroad program for students interested in combining academic work on the development challenges of West Africa with immersion and community-based learning experiences in public libraries in small towns and villages in rural areas.
 Students spend the first six weeks of the program in Ouagadougou, the capital of Burkina Faso, the second six weeks in a rural village in southwestern Burkina Faso, a week of travel in the region, and a final two weeks back in Ouagadougou.
 During the program, students intern in a village community library and create and publish two books of photography about village life in Burkina Faso.
-Scholarships Two $500 scholarships available for Fall 2014.
+Program recommended for the following major(s)/minor(s):Business majors, French, Sociology

 Africa : Rwanda : Kigali